InvdrSim/LaunchArguments/README.md

 The class `Bootstrap` is the main entry point for the application and (in this case) the only part of the code that directly makes use of the `Arguments` class to access launch arguments.

 <img src="./Readme/DependenciesSimple.png" style="width: 369px;" />

+The rest of the app simulates functionality through console logging and basic screen displays, forgoing full implementation of features like multiplayer and avatar loading.

 ## Flow